 Instructions

-COOK QUINOA: At the same time, bring quinoa, water, and pinch of salt to boil in a medium pot.
-Once boiling, cover, turn heat to low and cook until all the water is gone about 15 minutes.
-Turn heat off and leave covered.
+- Cook quinoa: At the same time, bring quinoa, water, and a pinch of salt to a boil in a medium pot.
+Once boiling, cover, turn the heat to low, and cook until all the water is gone, about 15 minutes.
+Turn the heat off and leave it covered.
 Fluff before serving.

-SAUTE FILLING: Also at the same time, in a large skillet, heat oil over medium-high heat.
+- Saute the veggies: Also at the same time, in a large skillet, heat oil over medium-high heat.
 Saute onions 2-3 minutes until they just begin to soften.
-Add garlic, corn and peppers and lower heat to med, sauteeing until tender, about 10 minutes.
+Add garlic, corn, and peppers and lower the heat to medium, sauteeing until tender-crisp, 8-10 minutes.
 Season with the salt, cumin, coriander and oregano.
 Set aside.
 When the sweet potatoes are tender, add them to these veggies.

-BLEND THE Peruvian Green Sauce (AJI VERDE SAUCE): While the veggies are sauteeing, blend the Aji Verde ingredients together using a blender.
-Start with cashews and water, blending till smooth and creamy, scraping down the sides.
+- Make Peruvian Green Sauce: While the veggies are sauteeing, blend the cashews and water until smooth and creamy, scraping down the sides.
 Add remaining garlic, chili, salt, cilantro and lime juice.
 Blend until relatively smooth.
 Scrape it into a small bowl.

-ASSEMBLE BURRITOS: Heat tortillas up until soft and pliable (over a gas flame, or in the oven on the rack).
-Spread with whipped black beans “the glue”, a few tablespoons quinoa, 1/2 cup veggies and 2-3 tablespoon of Peruvian Green Sauce.
+- Assemble.
+Warm the tortillas until soft and pliable (over a gas flame, toater oven or in the oven on a rack).
+Spread with whipped black beans “the glue”, a few tablespoons of quinoa, 1/2 cup of veggies, and 2-3 tablespoons of Peruvian Green Sauce.
 Roll up, tucking the ends in as best you can.
-Enjoy!
+Feel free to toast these in an oiled skillet for the best texure!

 Notes